-Governance, political development, rule of law, human rights, conflict and fragility.
-Political economy analysis and institutional development.
-Policy, strategy, programme design, review and evaluation
+Governance; political development; rule of law; human rights; conflict and fragility.
+Political economy analysis; adaptive management; institutional development.
+Policy and strategy; programme design, review and evaluation.

 Alex is the Business Manager of the Policy Practice, with over 15 years of experience in programme management.

-Development policy and strategy; political economy analysis; good governance and anti-corruption; accountability, transparency and participation; the resource curse; growth and private sector development; business alliances; China and Africa
+Development policy and strategy; policy making; political economy analysis; anti-corruption; accountability, transparency and participation; growth and private sector development; public administration; the resource curse; small island economies.

-Public policy and institutional analyses; political economy of development, economic growth, governance, strengthening the private sector and markets, agriculture, rural development.
+Public policy and institutional analyses; political economy of development; governance; economic growth; strengthening the private sector and markets; agriculture and rural development.